Aaronharding10/Tic-Tac-Toe1/README.md

 ### Fixed Bugs
 * Upon testing the flow of the game once all code and functions were loaded I implemented a setTimeout to delay the computer's move for a second as the response was instantaneous and far too fast.
 * An EventListener function was added to help with the functionality of the restart button as it was not being recognised fluidly.
+* Upon testing the responsiveness via "https://ui.dev/amiresponsive I noticed that the footer was not set to the bottom when using a desktop or an ipad.
+However, having test the site on all devices the footer styling seems to stay at the bottom and seems ok.

 ## DEPLOYMENT